pgourishankar07/OnlineVidyalaya/README.md

 need to install express and postgreSQL paackages using npm

-Connecting both postgreSQL and JS (Nodejs). getting all the details from user in the console log and storing it in a database
+Connecting both postgreSQL and JS (Nodejs). getting all the student details from user in the console log and storing it in a database .